MRiffiAslett/ips_MaxRiffiAslett/README.md

 ## 📚 Summary
 This repository contains the code for my dissertation, which builds upon and experiments with IPS [benbergner/ips](https://github.com/benbergner/ips.git).
 IPS is a state-of-the-art memory-efficient and weakly supervised patch-based classifier.
 It saves memory consumption by iterating through each patch and keeping only the most M most salient in memory.
 The implementation of [benbergner/ips](https://github.com/benbergner/ips.git) employs a Multi-head cross-attention mechanism as a pooling operator to aggregate the M  most salient patches into a bag-level representation.

 We performed repeated experiments with the Megapixel MNIST dataset and Swedish traffic sign datasets [idiap/attention-sampling](https://github.com/idiap/attention-sampling.git), in which we found that in low data scenarios, generalizability suffers as the object-to-image (O2I) ratio decreases.
-To robustify these scenarios, we perform repeated experiments  tuning the patch size and pretraining strategy as well as implementing two previously introduced regularisation strategies.
-Specifically, we implement Stochastic top-K Instance Masking and Diversity regularisation as presented by [dazhangyu123/ACMIL](https://github.com/dazhangyu123/ACMIL.git).
+To robustify these scenarios, we perform repeated experiments  tuning the patch size and pretraining strategy.
 Our work identifies that as the object-to-image ratio decreases, performance suffers in low data settings for IPS (Bergner, Lippert, and Mahendran 2023).
-We find that this vulnerability can be marginally mitigated by tuning the patch size and using Diversity loss for the Swedish traffic signs dataset (refer to the report in the repo).
+We find that this vulnerability can be mitigated by tuning the patch size.

-## 🏆 Contributions

-Our contributions that build upon the implementation by [benbergner/ips](https://github.com/benbergner/ips.git) are as follows:

-1. Adding a data generation script `PineneedleMegaMNIST.py` with updated noise and O2I varying strategy.
-2. Including semantic and diversity loss features in the `iterative.py` script.
-3. Adding stochastic attention masking features in `ips_net.py`.
-4. Introducing a new backbone strategy with ResNet-50, freezing all weights until the last layer in `ips_net.py`.
-5. Added 2 scripts for inference-producing attention maps (1 script per dataset).

 **Note:** All features can be activated and deactivated via the config files.